 Zoodles with creamy vegan pesto and roasted tomatoes make the perfect light lunch or side dish!
-Add white beans or diced chicken to make it a filling main!
+Add white beans or diced chicken for protein, or mix with regular noodles for carbs to make it a filling main!

 It's official guys.
 I am the last person on the planet to get a spiralizer.
 I held out for a long time, since our kitchen storage has now expanded to include the living room.
 The last thing I needed was another piece of equipment collecting dust next to my fondue pot.
 I even politely declined when my little brother said he was going to get me a spiralizer for my birthday last April (the rest of the spiralizer owning world is screaming "Whaaaat?!
 Are you insane??" right about now).